Heavy-Haul Route Map

 Additionally I marked weigh stations and identified sleep areas by type——truck stop denoted by P-over-truck, rest area denoted by picnic table, and motels marked with bed symbol.
 Besides the stand-alone motels, I consider a motel adjacent to a truck stop as an accessible motel and marked them with a bed-over-a-truck icon.
 For heavy haul I primarily drive a day cab returning to the garage most nights.
 Knowing motel locations helps plan for an overnight out-and-back trip.
 Marked sleep areas do not include dealerships and repair places.

-map disclaimer: This route map based on 1:20-scale in-game map may be incomplete.
-The colors yellow, orange, green, and blue are based on the Idaho’s route map and applied to other states having similar per-axle and axle-group weight limits - actual values vary by state.
+map disclaimer: This route map based on 1:20-scale in-game map may be incomplete and not intended to align with decorative topography due to scale difference.
+The road colors yellow, orange, green, and blue are based on the Idaho’s route map and applied to other states having similar per-axle and axle-group weight limits - actual values vary by state.
 The chart values for cargo weight are based on estimating weight on the axle group reaching maximum weight allowed for that color then calculating approximate weight distributed on other axle groups.
-Route map created by tracing colored routes over combined screenshots of in-game map then adding text and symbols.
 Do not rely on route map, charts, or modified game data for real-world usage.

 routes of note